AndreiaSaria/Twitter_to_Discord_bot/README.md

 A Discord bot made in Python that gets information from twitter and transfers it to a Discord server.

-It also gets random dogs/cats for you and can search for any other image on pixabay.
+It also gets random dogs/cats for you and can search for any other image on pixabay or unsplash.

 You can use Replit and UptimeBot to keep it alive.